What Is Multiple Sclerosis (MS)?

 Stroke vs. MS

 Confusion, slurred speech, and muscle weakness can be symptoms of MS, but they can also be signs of a stroke.
-Anyone who suddenly has trouble speaking or moving their limbs should be taken to the ER immediately.
+Anyone who suddenly has trouble speaking or moving his or her limbs should be taken to the ER immediately.
 Treating a stroke within the first few hours provides the best odds of a successful recovery.

 How MS Attacks